capensisma/Herald/README.md

 #### Runners

 Behind the scenes media call runners.
 With the exception of `onsite`, there is one runner per medium.
 Normal usage of this package will not require you manage the runners but package developers should review the runner API.

+## API

+### addCourier (both)
+Call with `Notifications.addCourier(name, object)`

+* name - The name of this courier, must be unique
+* object - notification parameters
+  * metadata - any general data you want added to the notification instance via collection transform
+  * message(string) - how to format the notification message.
+Can be a function, string, or an object.
+    * function: will run the function with the notification as its context (this)
+    ```js
+      message = function () {return 'message' }
+      message() //template 'example'
+    ```
+    * string: will return a Template with the given name.
+It will have the notification as its data context.
+    ```js
+      message = 'message ' + this
+      message() 'message [Object object]'
+    ```
+    * object: can allow for more then one message, the property called will be based on the given string.
+Running message(string) without an argument will call object.default.
+    ```js
+      message = object: {
+        default: 'example',
+        fn: function () {return 'message' }
+      }
+      message() //template 'example'
+      message('fn') //message
+    ```

+### createNotification (server)
+Call with `Notifications.createNotification(userId, object)`

+* userId - It accepts ether a user id or an array of user ids.
+It creates a separate notification for each user.
+* object - notification parameters
+  * courier - a string referencing a courier
+  * data - any data important to this specific notification, see courier metadata for general data
+  * url - if you are using iron:router see `routeSeenByUser`